 The UPC consists of a Court of First Instance, a Court of Appeal and a Registry.

 The Court of First Instance comprises a central division and local/regional divisions.
-The central division has its seat in Paris and a division in Munich.
+The central division has its seat in Paris, a division in Munich and a division in Milan.

 Each Contracting Member State may establish a local division or, together with other Contracting Member States, also depending on the number of actual or foreseeable patent litigation, a regional division of the Court of First Instance.